Deutsche Bank axes whole teams in Asia-Pacific as 18,000 job cuts begin

 Sewing will now represent the investment bank on the board in a shift that illustrates the division’s waning influence.

 The CEO had flagged extensive restructuring in May when he promised shareholders “tough cutbacks” to the investment bank.
-This followed Deutsche’s failure to agree a merger with rival Commerzbank AG (CBKG.DE).
+This followed Deutsche’s failure to agree a merger with rival Commerzbank AG.

 Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Tom Sims and Hans Seidenstuecker in FRANKFURT; Writing by Jennifer Hughes; Editing by Christopher Cushing